12 TIPS TO MAKE YOUR MASTER BEDROOM FEEL LARGER THAN IT IS

 For homes in the high 300K to low 400K: the smallest suite was 9×11 and the largest 14×14, but the average size was 12×12.
 And in homes valued in the mid 400K, the average size of a master was 12×13.
 That is not a huge difference, but since king-size beds are 16″ wider than the next size down, queen beds, I recommend studying your floorplan before you decide on your bedroom furniture.
 But having a small room does not mean you have to have small furniture.
 In fact, small pieces may give the illusion that the room is smaller than what it really is.
 The key is in the layout, the style of the pieces, the traffic flow of the room, and ultimately, the decoration.

-Whether your master bedroom is in the smaller or the larger spectrum, consider the following tips:
+Whether your master bedroom is on the smaller or the larger side of the spectrum, consider the following tips:

-These 12 tips can be implemented on any type of budget and they will most likely create the clean, simple lines that characterize spaces that feel large and comfortable.
+These 12 tips can be implemented on any type of budget, and they will most likely create clean, simple lines that characterize spaces that feel large and comfortable.